Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Related Work

-To accelerate the inference of MLLM, existing training-based token reduction methods~\cite{Cha:Honeybee,Li:TokenPacker,Huang:IVTP} involve training additional modules for the compression of visual tokens.
-Although these methods effectively reduce the number of tokens, training introduces unaffordable computation and time costs.
-Moreover, these visual compressors require a redesign and retraining whenever the architecture or version of the MLLMs is updated, which limits their widespread applicability.
-In contrast, training-free methods~\cite{Chen:FastV,Zhang:SparseVLM,Xing:PyramidDrop} can be applied directly to off-the-shelf MLLMs without the need for retraining, offering more practical efficiency.
+Token reduction for MLLMs has gradually shifted from training-based methods~\cite{Cha:Honeybee,Li:TokenPacker} to training-free approaches~\cite{Chen:FastV,Zhang:SparseVLM}, as the latter enables direct application to off-the-shelf models without costly retraining overheads.
 For instance, FastV~\cite{Chen:FastV} prunes unnecessary visual tokens based on the ranking of attention scores derived from the self-attention mechanism in the LLM.
 SparseVLM~\cite{Zhang:SparseVLM} adaptively prunes visual tokens in the LLM based on their attention scores with text tokens.
 PDrop~\cite{Xing:PyramidDrop} drops visual tokens according to the attention between all the visual tokens and the last token of the instruction.
-In this study, through controlled analysis and experiments, our \textit{FiCoCo} shows that more precise identification of redundant tokens and controlled recovery of discarded information can achieve superior performance while maintaining high efficiency.
+In this study, our \textit{FiCoCo} shows that more precise identification of redundant tokens and controlled recovery of discarded information can achieve superior performance while maintaining high efficiency.